rachcha2002/MyEV/README.md

 - **Set Service Reminders**: Schedule reminders for upcoming services and maintenance tasks.
 - **Multi-Vehicle Support**: Manage multiple EVs and track their cumulative operational costs.

+## Application Interfaces

+The user can navigate through various interfaces to manage vehicle details, charging cycles, service history, and reminders:

+- **Vehicle List**: View and select registered vehicles.
+- **Add a Vehicle**: Provide details such as brand, model, manufacture year, and battery capacity.
+- **Vehicle Details**: Access specific vehicle information and manage it.
+- **Charging Fragment**: Enter and save charging cycle details.
+- **Services Tab**: View and add service records, including uploading related documents.
+- **Reminders Interface**: Schedule reminders for vehicle maintenance and other needs.

 ## How to Use

 ### Vehicle Details Interface